igor-ka/ngcourse-next/handout/06-unit-testing-intro.md

 Chai is an assertion library.
 It makes it easy to throw errors when things are not as we expect them to be.
 Chai has two styles: "[TDD](http://en.wikipedia.org/wiki/Test-driven_development)" and "[BDD](http://en.wikipedia.org/wiki/Behavior-driven_development)".
 We'll be using the "[BDD](http://en.wikipedia.org/wiki/Behavior-driven_development)" style.

-We have already installed Chai when we ran `npm install` and we are already loading it when we run Karma via `gulp`.
+We have already installed Chai when we ran `npm install` and it has also been configured in the karma config file.
 So, now we can go straight to using it.

 ```javascript
   describe('Simple Test', () => {